Interbang: Plot

-Gianni and Bruno are two students who travel the world, collecting a number of special souvenir statues of the Pisa Leaning Tower.
+Gianni and Bruno are two students who travel the world, collecting a number of special souvenir statues of the Leaning Tower of Pisa.
 A clue leads them to the location of each statue.
 Working against them is The Killer, a man dressed all in black, who is collecting the statues himself.

 When all the statues were placed in the correct order—on a secret panel inside the Leaning Tower—a secret treasure was supposed to be uncovered.
 In the final episode, the criminals stole all the statues and placed them incorrectly into the secret panel—causing the Tower to launch into outer space.

 Release

 In August 2016 the UK version of the series began to be released on YouTube by the Italian producer Paul Casalini & Co.
 According to their Facebook page the entire series will eventually be released.